AdityaSingh141-design/FaceZoid/README.md

 - Developed the machine learning pipeline for the face recognition attendance system.
 - Trained the recognition model using student image datasets for accurate identification.
 - Worked on image preprocessing and prediction workflow to improve recognition performance.
-- Helped integrate camera capture for real-time face scanning in the mobile application.
+- Integrated camera capture for real-time face scanning in the mobile application.
+- Achieved accurate recognition on trained student dataset.

 ## Database Design